otfigo87/Otmane_Portfolio/README.md

 ### Why:
 A portfolio website is a crucial tool for any web developer looking to establish themselves in the industry, attract new clients or advance their career.

 Building my website is an excellent way to demonstrate my skills and abilities to potential employers or clients.
-By showcasing some of my previous work, a web developer can provide evidence of their expertise and experience in creating websites and applications.
+By showcasing some previous work, a web developer can provide evidence of their expertise and experience in creating websites and applications.

 ### Contact information:
 Aaotmane@gmail.com